 We and our partner firms have adopted various controls, procedures, policies and systems to monitor and manage risk in our business.
+Effective internal controls are necessary for us to provide reliable financial reports, prevent fraud and operate successfully as a public company.
 Some of our risk evaluation methods depend upon information provided by our partner firms and others and public information regarding markets, clients or other matters.
 In some cases, however, that information may not be accurate, complete or up-to-date.
 While we currently believe that our operational controls are effective, we cannot provide assurance that those controls, procedures, policies and systems will always be adequate to identify and manage the internal and external risks in our business in a timely manner.
 Furthermore, we may have errors in our business processes or fail to implement proper procedures in operating our business, which may expose us to risk of financial loss.
 We are also subject to the risk that our employees or contractors, the employees or contractors of our partner firms or other third parties may deliberately seek to circumvent established controls to commit fraud or act in ways that are inconsistent with our and our partner firms' controls, policies and procedures.
 The financial and reputational impact of control failures could be significant.